 However, there will also be a workaround available for those who own games on an Xbox system and plan to leave it plugged in and turned on.
 You will be able to use your Xbox as your own xCloud server, allowing you to stream games to any of your devices without having to pay an additional fee.
 All games you own on your system will be supported, which should also include those released for older generations of Xbox.

 Microsoft announced at their conference at E3 2019 that it will hold public trials for Project xCloud in October 2019.
-More information will be provided in the future on how to get into the trials and the exact dates when you’ll be able to do so.
+This was later confirmed during an Inside Xbox presentation on September 23, which also detailed requirements and games for this period.

 No final release date is yet available for Project xCloud.
 Because public trials are planned for later this year, however, we anticipate the full service being available in 2020.

 - Google Stadia vs. Project xCloud: Here’s what we know so far

 - Microsoft xCloud vs. Shadow: Which is worth your hard-earned money?

 - Xbox brings brand-new franchises from Rare and Obsidian to X019

 - How to use Project xCloud: Microsoft’s game streaming service